Current project status

 Becoming a parent is the greatest day in many people’s lives.
 But sometimes surrogacy can be the only way for people to have children who have a genetic link to them.

-It is where a woman – the surrogate – bears a child on behalf of someone else or a couple, who then intend to become the child’s parents.
+Surrogacy is where a woman – the surrogate – bears a child on behalf of someone else or a couple, who intend to become the child’s parents.

 In the UK, surrogacy is governed by the Surrogacy Arrangements Act 1985 and certain provisions of the Human Fertilisation and Embryology Act 2008.